CERN/CTW/mods/ctw_technologies/README.txt

 	state = string,
 	-- "undiscovered" Technology is not invented
 	-- "gained"       Idea has been prototyped and technology has been gained.
 }

+BenefitDef = {
+	-- List of benefits that this technology gives the team.
+	-- The examples below contain a 'BenefitDef' each

+ 	type = "supply", item="reseau:splitter_%t", time_min=80, time_max=180,
+	-- For palettes mod: Automatic spawning of items.
+	-- 'item': 'ItemStack' to spawn. "%t" is substituted by the team name -- 'time_min': Minimal delay in seconds between spawning -- 'time_max': Maximal delay between spawning

+	-- Integrated "multiplier" benefit types: (see reseau) type = "cable_throughput_multiplier",       value = 2,
+	type = "receiver_throughput_multiplier",    value = 2,
+	type = "transmitter_throughput_multiplier", value = 2,

+	type="victory",
+	-- Win condition
+}

+BenefitCalc = {
+	accumulator = func(list)
+	-- 'list': 'BenefitDef[]', list of all technology-unlocked benefits -- Return: The final output for all benefits ('number', 'string') renderer = func(bene)
+	-- 'bene': 'BenefitDef', a bebefit to render (for docs) -- Return: 'string', text for the formspec element
+}